Post-punk: Background

 Sex Pistols at Manchester's Lesser Free Trade Hall on 4 June and 20 July 1976 inspired the formation of Joy Division, the Fall, the Smiths, Simply Red, Magazine, Buzzcocks, Factory and Creation Records.

 On 4 June and 20 July 1976, the Sex Pistols performed at Manchester's Lesser Free Trade Hall.
 Among the audience were future members of Joy Division and New Order, the Smiths, the Fall, Magazine and Buzzcocks, who all later cited the gig as primarily inspiring their musical careers.
 Other notable attendees included Martin Hannett, Paul Morley, Jonh Ingham, Tony Wilson, John Cooper Clarke and Alan McGee.
 Wilson and McGee cited the performance as inspiring the launch of their own influential independent record labels, Factory and Creation Records, which played a key role in the development of Manchester's post-punk, alternative and indie music scenes.

 On 20 September 1976, Siouxsie and the Banshees performed for the first time at the 100 Club Punk Special.
 They were accompanied by Sid Vicious on drums and Marco Pirroni on guitar, prior to joining Adam and the Ants.
 The Banshees performance, which involved a 20-minute improvisation based on the "Lord's Prayer", was later retroactively recognized by music journalist John Robb as being "proto post-punk"; Robb compared the rhythm section to PiL's Metal Box released three years later.

+Writer Alex Ogg stated author and Haçienda DJ Dave Haslam cited "The Prefects and March 1977 as the moment post-punk took root in Brum" which Ogg argued did not fit "chronologically or thematically".
+Though he regarded Haslam as being "at his best exploring the connections that led Birmingham's punk generation through to new romanticism.
+Which, again, is now also seen as a post-punk trope."
+Additionally, writer Theo Cateforis cited "New Romantics" as "the one post-punk genre [...] that would eventually precipitate a major commercial landslide".

 As punk rock made its commercial breakthrough in 1977, post-punk artists were initially inspired by punk's DIY ethic and energy, though Reynolds stated by "the summer of 1977, punk had become a parody of itself".
 The bands ultimately became disillusioned with the style and movement, feeling that it had fallen into a commercial formula, rock convention, and self-parody.
 They repudiated its populist claims to accessibility and raw simplicity, instead of seeing an opportunity to break with musical tradition, subvert commonplaces and challenge audiences, while rejecting aesthetics perceived of as traditionalist, hegemonic or rockist.

 Additionally, Reynolds cited songs such as Television Personalities' "Part Time Punks" and Subway Sect's "A Different Story" as self-referential meta critiques that addressed the nature of the punk movement itself.
+According to Reynolds, the British punk scene by the late 1970s had fractured into various styles based on ideological and class-based conflicts: